-WWE News: Nearly 1,000-Pound Man Known As ‘Pakistani Hulk’ Looking To Join WWE – Will Triple H Give Him A Chance?
+WWE News: Nearly 1,000-Pound Man Known As ‘Pakistani Hulk’ Looking To Join WWE — Will Triple H Give Him A Chance?

 — TFM (@totalfratmove) January 12, 2017

 On a daily basis, Hayat eats 36 eggs for breakfast, seven pounds of meat, five liters of milk, and much more than that.
-The Pakistani Hulk stands at 6 feet, 3 inches tall, and is closing in on 1,000 pounds, but according to The Sun, he says that he is not in danger of facing any serious healthy issues.
+The Pakistani Hulk stands at 6 feet 3 inches tall, and is closing in on 1,000 pounds, but according to The Sun, he says that he is not in danger of facing any serious healthy issues.

 “I don’t have any medical conditions nor do I feel uncomfortable with my weight.
 But I have to keep at it if I want to become a world champion strong man.”